kholliday03/AT2_UnsecurePWA/README.md

 Install the flask library by initialising a terminal (CTRL + `), then entering "pip install flask".
 ## Usage Guide
 Open the main.py file and initialise the program.
 Then click on one of the given links in the terminal. *(for example: http://127.0.0.1:5000)*
 ### **While the PWA has been re-engineered to improve security, there are still significant flaws.
-Do NOT enter any personal information.** [!WARNING]
+Do NOT enter any personal information.**